 5. Speaking of holding lights in place, light holders (attached to shingles or gutters) are AMAZING!
 My first Christmas light hanging was wrapping lights around nails that I put in the eaves.
 The lights twisted every which way, and were a bit of a mess (said in a Paul Hollywood voice).
 When I discovered light holders, I suddenly looked like I knew what I was doing.
 These can be picked up in after-Christmas sales and usually come with about 50 or so in a pack.
 Stock up, since the sun beating down on them causes them to need to be replaced every few years (yes, we have sun and Christmas lights in Arizona).

 7. Timers and extension cords are a must.
 I used to have a switched outlet that I would use to turn the Christmas lights on and off.
 I was disappointed when I forgot to turn them on, or when I got home from work late and the lights were off.
 Then I got an outdoor timer.
 The lights are programmed for evening and early morning, so my late nights have turned into a wonderful return home with my lights welcoming me.
 And there can never be enough extension cords, especially if you are spanning your lights across your yard.
-I used 15 for this year's project.
+I use 15+ for my current configuration.

 8. Keep a container with all of your extra bulbs and fuses.
 Years ago I realized the need for a centralized location for all of my spare bulbs and fuses, so I got a large container that stays in my Christmas light bin.
 When a bulb burns out, I no longer need to hunt and scavenge for it.
 It is in one container.
 Now if only I didn't have 38 different kinds of bulbs to go through.